IFL-CAMP/simple/README.md

 Some common messages are already provided and live under *simple_msgs*:
 - Bool, Int, Float, Double, String
 - Header
-- Position
+- Position, PositionStamped
-- Quaternion
+- Quaternion, QuaternionStamped
-- Pose
+- Pose, PoseStamped
-- Rotation Matrix
+- RotationMatrix, RotationMatrixStamped
 - Image

+Stamped messages contain the base data plus a Header.

 Need another type of message?
 It can be defined - following the way *simple_msgs* are designed - and sent/received using the interface provided by *simple*.
+Feel free to request one message type if needed!

 ### Usage